Visit Us

 Critter Investigations

-Students will have the opportunity to observe and study different invertebrates (critters), identifying their unique characteristics and behaviors.
-Older students will also identify researchable questions related to the critters, then plan and carry out an investigation to attempt to answer their question.
+Students will have the opportunity to observe and study different invertebrates (critters), identifying unique characteristics and behaviors.
+Students will then plan and carry out an investigation to attempt to answer a question related to the critters they've been studying.

 Animal Skull Investigations